jessepav/lacygoill-wiki-backup/bug/vim.md

 You  can fix  the issue  by defining  `B()` with  abort, but  why the  different behavior?
 Should it be  fixed?
 Maybe it's a bug which  cannot be fixed because of backwards compatibility.

-## ?

-It seems we can create a script-local variable with or without `:let`.
-This is confusing.
-I think omitting `:let` should be disallowed, or using `:let` should raise an error.

 ##
 ## bug: imported constants and variables not added to the "s:" dictionary